 From the sign-in screen, users authenticate with one of these services:

-- Webex Messenger service-Cloud or hybrid deployments. - Cisco Unified Communications Manager-On-premises deployments in phone mode.
+- Cisco Webex Platform service-Cloud or hybrid deployments. - Webex Messenger service-Cloud or hybrid deployments. - · Cisco Unified Communications Manager-On-premises deployments in phone mode.

 The client connects to any services it discovers, which varies depending on the deployment.